kanyun-inc/ytk-learn/docs/data_format.md

    1###0###height:2.0,weight:50.0,size:80
    ```

    There are two samples, the first '10' in the first line is the sample weight, the '1' in ``10###1###``is the sample label.
 Similarly, the second sample has weight '1' and label '0'.
 In binary classification, label '1' stands for positive sample while '0' stands for negative sample.

+- **binary cross-entropy**

    You can also provide probability values in [0,1] as label, indicating the probability that the sample is positive, e.g.

    ```
    10###0.9###height:1.6,weight:56.0,size:102